BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-11-17-migrating-from-npm-to-pnpm.md

 You can see that in the `before_script` stage we make a CURL request to download PNPM.
 Then we set the store path to the location of our new PNPM cache store.

 **This path may differ for your project.
-I found the correct path for mine by adding `pnpm store path` to my previous CI script, running the pipeline and then copy/pasting the path it gave me**
+I found the correct path for mine by adding `pnpm store path` to my previous CI script, running the pipeline and then copy/pasting the path it gave me.**

 After this, we ensure that the registry is using Nexus to install packages.